 |Presence and essence, it's easy by name, is found through keywords, good digital selling index, good social selling index, interesting and sufficient communities, authentic communities, good digital habits, authenticity and consistency OFF/ON,..|

 Time to validate our strengths

-A text could be this: As part of an exercise I'm doing on my personal brand, I've identified what I think are my strengths in various categories Could you validate those that you identify me?
+One text could be this: As part of an exercise I'm doing on my personal brand, I've identified what I think are my strengths in several categories Could you validate those that you identify to me?

-I remember the advice to create a picture like the one above, but putting a scale of 1 to 5 so that it is the others who place the degree of relevance of our strengths based on their relationship stakeholders with us.
+I remember the advice of creating a painting like the one above, but putting a scale of 1 To 5 so that it is others who place the degree of relevance of our strengths based on their relationship of stakeholders with us.
 You can even do it with a Google form, adapting the configuration as an evaluation questionnaire.

 The action plan